ii887522/hydro/docs/functions/math_ext.md

 ```ts
 function toSeconds(nanoseconds: number): number
 ```
-It converts nanoseconds into seconds.
+Converts nanoseconds into seconds.

 `nanoseconds`: The value to be converted.

-It returns the received value in terms of seconds.
+Returns the received value in terms of seconds.

 ### **Example usage:**
 ```ts